frankligy/SNAF/docs/tutorial.rst

 Mutation Association Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We download the TCGA SKCM mutation data from Xena browser.
+We download the TCGA SKCM mutation data from `<Xena browser> <https://xenabrowser.net/datapages/?dataset=TCGA-SKCM.mutect2_snv.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443>`_.
 We provide a convenient function to calculate all associations and plot them.
 To explain how
 this function work, basically, it has two mode, ``compute`` mode is to compute the association between each gene mutation and neoantigen burden. ``plot`` mode
 is to visualize selective genes as a side-by-side barplot.
 For ``compute`` mode, we need the burden file (again, a pandas series, same as described above in survival analysis),
 and mutation, which is a dataframe whose index is sample name, and one column represents mutated gene.
 For ``plot`` mode, just need to specify a list of